dlu-ch/dlb/doc/terms.rst

       The execution of a part of a :term:`script` inside the same :term:`root context`.

    tool
-      Describes the abstract behaviour and the way a tool is run by a sub class of :class:`dlb.cmd.Tool`.
+      Describes the abstract behaviour and the way a tool is run by a sub class of :class:`dlb.ex.Tool`.

       It is concretized by instantiation.